Are you planning to go hiking in Canyonlands National Park? Here are our picks for the best trails in Island in the Sky, Needles, and Maze districts!

 If you want to go hiking in Canyonlands, know that it is a park of extremes.

-There are easy trails with gorgeous canyon views, harder trails that are perfect for adventurous backpackers, and extreme trails (like the Maze).
+There are easy trails with gorgeous canyon views, harder trails with rock scrambling that are perfect for adventurous backpackers, and extreme trails (like the Maze).

 Plus, Canyonlands is conveniently located about 30 minutes from one of my absolutely favorite parks, Arches.